Sambruk/EgilSCIM/doc/USAGE.md

 * `<type>-scim-json-templa` specifies the JSON object to send when creating and updating a new object.

-### Template

-The file `SimpleSCIM/res/template.conf` contains a template for a SimpleSCIM configuration file that can be used as a basis for creating other SimpleSCIM configuration files.

 ## Execution

-SimpleSCIM is executed by typing `SimpleSCIM file...` where `file...` is a list of zero or more SimpleSCIM configuration files.
+EgilSCIM is executed by typing `EgilSCIM file...` where `file...` is a list of zero or more EgilSCIM configuration files.
 An example of using this in a system is to add the command as a task to `cron`.

 ### Example

 ```
-SimpleSCIM /etc/SimpleSCIM/conf/service{1,2}.conf
+EgilSCIM /etc/EgilSCIM/conf/service{1,2}.conf
 ```

-`/etc/SimpleSCIM/conf/service{1,2}.conf` expands to the path of both `service1.conf` and `service2.conf`.
+`/etc/EgilSCIM/conf/service{1,2}.conf` expands to the path of both `service1.conf` and `service2.conf`.
 First, the configuration file for *service1* is executed to completion and then the configuration file for *service2* is executed to completion.